maniaplanet/documentation/09.mesh-modeler/02.item-editor/docs.md

 visible: true
 ---

-[TOC]

-The Item Editor allows you to edit items (.Item.Gbx files) that can be placed in maps.
+The Item Editor allows you to edit items (`.Item.Gbx` files) that can be placed in maps.
 It can be accessed directly from the *Title tools* menu, but it is recommended to open it from the map editor, via the *Item Edition* panel, at the left bottom corner of the screen in Item mode.

 Let's go through the list of parameters you can set.

 ## Pivots

 When you place an item in the map, the mouse cursor is aiming at a particular point in the map.
-But how to place the item around this point?
+But how should the item be placed compared to this point?
 If your item is a cube, should the editor place the item so that the cursor point is at the center of the cube ?
 Or the center of the bottom face?
 Or one corner of the cube?

 Pivots are here to answer that question: a pivot is a point of the item that will coincide with the point of the map that is aimed by the cursor.

 An item can have multiple pivots.
-In that case, the map editor might choose automatically one pivot according to the context, or you might be able to press the 'Q' key ('A' with azerty keyboards) to cycle through the pivots of the current item: see the placement parameter *Switch pivot manually* for more information.
+In that case, the map editor might choose automatically one pivot according to the context, or you might be able to press the `Q` key (`A` with azerty keyboards) to cycle through the pivots of the current item: see the placement parameter *Switch pivot manually* for more information.

 If an item has no pivot, the map editor will consider that it has one pivot at the coordinate (0,0,0).

-Note: Pivots can also be used as magnets to help align items when you place them on each other: see *Pivot Snap Distance* for more information.
+>>>>> Pivots can also be used as magnets to help align items when you place them on each other: see *Pivot Snap Distance* for more information.

 ## Placement parameters